huskerman34/htc-ccis1301.github.io/assignments/web-design/design-pt1-v1.md

 As others start posting their site analysis, respond to at least two other posts with a short comment on something you agree or disagree with in their assessment.

-### Discussion (50% of the grade)
+### Discussion
-You must respond to at least two posts made by others before the assignment deadline.
+Respond to at least two posts made by others before the assignment deadline.
+Were their positives and negatives similar to yours?
+Were they different?
+Do you agree or disagree with their choices?

 Try to ensure that everyone's post gets some response and that later posts aren't neglected.
 For later posts, it is fine if these responses continue into the following week, but those will not count toward this grade.
 Additional responses made above the required two and responses made after the deadline to ensure everyone's post is addressed will reflect on your overall participation grade.